rocky-linux/documentation/docs/guides/cms/cloud_server_using_nextcloud.md

 ## Nextcloud - Module Install

 As noted in the prerequisites, Nextcloud offers a great many ways to install.
-Why use the nextcloud module?
-After enabling the module we can then install nextcloud, which will download nearly all of the dependencies for you.
-You will still have to install your database of choice (mariadb, postgresql, or sqlite) but your web platform will be handled by the nextcloud packages as well as any back-end scripts.
-The downside to this particular method, is that you lose control over where you want nextcloud to install.
+Why use the Nextcloud module?
+After enabling the module we can then install Nextcloud, which will download nearly all of the dependencies for you.
+You will still have to install your database of choice (mariadb, postgresql, or sqlite) but your web platform will be handled by the Nextcloud packages as well as any back-end scripts.
+The downside to this particular method, is that you lose control over where you want Nextcloud to install.
 When operating a bunch of servers or containers with web applications on them, a Systems Administrator would prefer to look for things in the same spot, not try to keep up with where package 'A' installed itself as opposed to package 'B'.

 ### Installing And Configuring Repositories
 <a name="repositories"></a>